Industria II: Chapter 3 A Change Of Plan Walkthrough Guide

 Advertisement

-• Save whenever the game gives you a clean opportunity.
+• Save whenever the game gives you a clean opportunity — you will want a recent autosave for the ending.

 Advertisement

-• a code pickup or terminal interaction in a nearby side room
+• a code note or terminal in a nearby side room

-• a secondary path above or behind the “dead end” you assumed was only for loot
+• a secondary path above or behind a “dead end” you assumed was only for loot

 🎮